AdobeDocs/audience-manager.en/help/using/features/audience-marketplace/marketplace-data-providers/marketplace-data-providers.md

 ## My Shared Data: About {#concept_AA5C5992C0CA40E498AE9D8FA789F00A}

 [!UICONTROL My Shared Data] is an [!UICONTROL Audience Marketplace] feature for data providers (sellers).
-As a provider, it lets you bundle traits into data feeds and sell them for a flat fee or CPM rate to buyers from within [!DNL Audience Manager].
+As a provider, it lets you bundle traits into data feeds and sell them for a flat fee or [!DNL CPM] rate to buyers from within [!DNL Audience Manager].
 When activated, buyers can subscribe to a feed with a few mouse clicks.
 Furthermore, simple reporting tools track revenue and manage subscribers.
 Finally, with [!UICONTROL Audience Marketplace], [!DNL Adobe] takes care of invoice, billing, and fee payments for you.
 These features let you concentrate on building the effective and profitable data feeds that buyers want.

 ![](assets/seller_marketplace.png)